Security Tips for using Internet Banking and Mobile Banking

 - Do not write down or store any login information, PIN for Mobile Token or SMS one-time password issued by the bank on any devices that are used for accessing Internet Banking / Mobile Banking and any accompanying or nearby objects.

-- Set a password that is safe and difficult to guess.
-The Password should be changed regularly and should never be stored in computers, mobile phones or placed in plain sight.
+- Please set a username that is safe and difficult to guess and a password that is different from the ones for other services and change your password regularly.
+The password should be changed regularly and should never be stored in computers, mobile phones or placed in plain sight.